-Homicide cases, which carry criminal consequences, can also qualify for wrongful death suits in civil court.
-This way, a family can recover compensation for their damages in addition to seeking justice through the court system.
+Under the wrongful death laws of our state, a wrongful death is any death that occurs due to negligent actions or inactions.
+Homicide cases, which carry criminal consequences, also qualify for wrongful death lawsuits in civil court.
+Your family can recover compensation for their wrongful death damages in addition to seeking justice through the court system.

-If you retain a Lawrenceville wrongful death lawyer from our personal injury firm, they can help you understand what legal action makes sense for your case.
+If you retain a wrongful death lawyer serving Lawrenceville, Georgia, from our personal injury firm, they can help you understand what legal action makes sense for your case.
 You can spend your time grieving with your loved ones instead of researching complicated legal statutes.

 For a free legal consultation with a wrongful death lawyer serving Lawrenceville, call 404-214-2001